oracle/opengrok/README.txt

     * SRC_ROOT: the absolute path name of the root directory of your source tree
     * DATA_ROOT: absolute path of the directory where OpenGrok data files are stored
+       - Header file 'header_include' can be created under DATA_ROOT.
+The contents of this file file will be appended to the header of each web page after the OpenGrok logo element.

 Optional Step.3 - Path Descriptions
 -----------------------------------